 3. Ignoring Analytics

-Pinterest gives you the tools to understand your account, but many business owners either skip this step or don’t know what to look for.
+A business Pinterest account gives you the tools to understand your performance, but many business owners either skip this step or don’t know what to look for.
 Ignoring analytics is one of the most common Pinterest mistakes because it just keeps you guessing instead of improving.
 Without tracking what performs best, you risk wasting your time on pins or topics that don’t actually drive traffic.

 - If a pin gets saves but few clicks, adjust your call to action.